 TOKYO (TR) – A Tokyo landmark in the nightlife quarter of Roppongi shut its doors last week, bringing an end to its reign as one of the capital’s top meeting spots.

-Almond representatives discussed the possibility of renovation with the building’s owners but it was concluded that a new structure would better meet current fire and earthquake standards.
+Representatives from Almond discussed the possibility of renovation with the building’s owners but it was concluded that a new structure would better meet current fire and earthquake standards.
 “The building had deteriorated and was susceptible to earthquakes,” said a spokesman for the Almond corporation, whose eleven shops specialize in reasonably priced cakes and coffees.

 Opened in 1964, the shop is set to temporarily move around the corner until a new building can be constructed at the current location.

 The extraction of value from real estate assets has been a trend in recent years in central Tokyo.
-Venerable structures in Shinjuku and Ginza have been scheduled for demolition with plans for mixed-use commercial properties set to rise in their place.
+Venerable structures in Shinjuku Ward and Ginza have been scheduled for demolition with plans for mixed-use commercial properties set to rise in their place.

 Development in Roppongi has been especially active.
 The 54-floor Roppongi Hills opened its doors in 2003.
 Four years later, Tokyo Midtown, which includes Tokyo’s tallest building, the 248-meter Midtown Tower, was completed.